jubinjacob03/solidity-todo_Dapp-ganache-ts/README.md

 # Todo App Blockchain Project

-This project implements a Todo list application using blockchain technology, integrating smart contracts with a frontend built using Next.js and Chakra UI.
+This project implements a Todo list application using blockchain technology with Ethereum, integrating Solidity smart contracts with a frontend built using Next.js and Chakra UI.
+Development and testing are conducted locally using Ganache as the personal blockchain (Free of Cost) .

 ## Technologies Used